Ikennaakuchi/GetGrid/README.md

 Vision:

-SpringCart aims to revolutionize the e-commerce landscape by providing a robust, scalable, and user-friendly platform that empowers businesses to thrive in the digital marketplace.
+GridMart aims to revolutionize the e-commerce landscape by providing a robust, scalable, and user-friendly platform that empowers businesses to thrive in the digital marketplace.